lerdmann1601/HERA-Matlab/paper/paper.md

 ## Software Features

-HERA offers a flexible configuration of up to three metrics.
+HERA offers a flexible configuration of up to three metrics (see Fig. 2).
 This allows users to adapt the ranking logic to different study designs and needs.
-It also provides a range of reporting options, data integration, and reproducibility features (see Fig. 2).
+It also provides a range of reporting options, data integration, and reproducibility features.

 - **Automated Reporting**: Generates PDF reports, Win-Loss Matrices, Sankey Diagrams, and machine-readable JSON/CSV exports.
 - **Reproducibility**: Supports fixed-seed execution and configuration file-based workflows.
 The full analysis state, including random seeds and parameter settings, is saved in a JSON file, allowing other researchers to exactly replicate the ranking results.